EXTRADEEN/My-second-repository/permissions/README.md

 4-empty - script that creates an file
-5-execute - script that adds execute permission to the owner 6-multiple_permission - script that adds execute permission to the owner, group and other users
+5-execute - script that adds execute permission to the owner 6-multiple_permission - script that adds execute permission to the owner, group and other users 7-everybody - scrip that adds execution permissions to the owner, the group owner and the others users